wllacer/dana-cube/README.md

 The tool is programmed in python3 + PyQt5, but we test it also under python2

 ## Sample Data
-We will provide a test database (with results of the Spanish General Election in 2015) for several supported databases, with minimal changes between them (_still not_ in the repositories_)
+We will provide a test database (with results of the Spanish General Election in 2015) for several supported databases, with minimal changes between them.
+You will find both a _sample_data.zip_ and a _sample_data.tar.gz_ file in the root directory of the project, there you'll find both a cube definition file and a DB dump for the samples

 As a matter of fact, the tool grew analizing those data